 - Write every day.
 Even if it’s just for 5 minutes, even if it’s just a sentence or a few words, sit down and write every single day.
 You have to get used to how it feels to sit there and that only happens if you put your ass in the chair every single day.
 Find a slot in your schedule that you can protect (early mornings or late nights often work) and ask family to respect that time.

 - Have a plan for staying motivated.
-A book will take about 1000 hours of work to write.
+A book will take 500-1000 hours of work to write.
 That sounds scary, but most people watch 1000 hours a TV every year (4 hours a day).Writing is straightforward to do, but you have to keep showing up.
 Think about your reasons for staying motivated.
 Create a writing calendar where you can leave a note, or a mark, every time you sit down to work.
 This will help get some positive feedback every time you put in some effort, even if you’re not very productive on a given day.
 Your output from any writing session doesn’t matter much provided you continuing to work on it day after day.

 I hope that helps get you started.
 Best wishes.

 Have a question for the mailbag?
 Leave a comment or contact me here.